Case Study: When Employers Seek Connections With Students From Diverse Social Identities

 Is it permissible to comply with the employer's request for the names of the students?

 No. This is not only addressed in Principle 5, but also by law, specifically the Family Educational Rights and Privacy Act (FERPA).
-Students’ names may not be released to the employer, unless students provide written consent for the disclosure of such information.
-Even if the career center staff do not release the names, but instead offer to send the invitations on behalf of the employer to students from designated groups, this is problematic because selecting individuals for the list requires excluding certain students based on race, ethnicity, gender, sexual orientation, or other demographic characteristics.
-Additionally, if the career center staff were to do so, the career center would be disclosing the names of students with disabilities or identifying those students to the employer, which could violate EEO laws.
-For the employer, generally, an individual is not permitted to be questioned as to whether they have a disability during the hiring process.
-Specifically identifying students with disabilities could give rise to a claim for discrimination.
+Students’ names may not be released to the employer unless students provide written consent for the disclosure of such information.
+Even if the career center staff do not release the names, but instead offer to send the invitations on behalf of the employer to students from designated groups, this is problematic because selecting individuals for the list requires excluding certain students based on race, ethnicity, gender, sexual orientation, or other protected characteristics.
+Additionally, if the career center staff were to do so, the career center would be disclosing the names of students with disabilities or identifying those students to the employer, which could violate EEO and other nondiscrimination laws.
+Employers are generally not permitted to question applicants during the hiring process as to whether they have a disability.
+As such, specifically identifying students with disabilities could give rise to a claim of unlawful discrimination against both the employer and the school.

 It is also worth noting that not all students disclose demographic characteristics, and the career center may not have accurate and complete data on student demographics.
 Additionally, should the career center staff engage in the selection of appropriate individuals, it is exposing itself (and the educational institution) to potential liability for violation of state and federal EEO laws, statutes, and regulations, as it has now actively participated in the potential discriminatory acts.